 In January 1980, the Office of Management and Budget introduced a federal "credit budget" to help monitor and control the growth of federal credit, including new direct loan obligations and new loan guarantee commitments.
 Federal credit was measured at the time that the government signed a binding contract to provide credit assistance.
 Initially, the credit budget consisted of nonbinding targets.
-Before FY1992, limits in the credit budget were included in the budget resolution and in annual appropriation acts for discretionary credit programs but not mandatory credit programs.
-Although the credit budget improved credit visibility, the credit budget did not measure or control the size of subsidies.
+Before FY1992, limits in the credit budget were included in the budget resolution and in annual appropriation acts for discretionary credit programs but not mandatory credit programs.87 Although the credit budget improved credit visibility, the credit budget did not measure or control the size of subsidies.

 The Federal Credit Reform Act of 1990 decreased the importance of the credit budget because control of credit subsidies largely replaced limits on gross credit flows as a determinant of the amount of new federal credit for each program.
 Estimated limitations on credit loan levels are proposed in each presidential budget, although the term "credit budget" is not used by OMB.
+88

-U.S. Executive Office of the President, Office of Management and Budget, Special Analysis F, Federal Credit Programs, Budget of the United States Government, Fiscal Year 1990 (Washington, DC: GPO, 1989), p.
+87 U.S. Executive Office of the President, Office of Management and Budget, Special Analysis F, Federal Credit Programs, Budget of the United States Government, Fiscal Year 1990 (Washington, DC: GPO, 1989), p.
 F4.

-&lt;sup>100 The estimated appropriation acts limitation on credit loan levels by program are published annually in the Analytical (continued...)
+88 The estimated appropriation acts limitation on credit loan levels by program are published annually in the Analytical (continued...)

-But these limitations on credit loan levels are set too high to realistically affect the amount of credit extended. (continued) Perspectives, Budget of the United States. reispectives, Budget of the Office States.
+nese limitations on credit loan levels are set too high to realistically affect the amount of credit stended.

+continued)

+rspectives, Budget of the United States.